AshlynOrSomethin/SBA/README.md

+# AshlynOrSomethin Fork

+All that this plugin does is remove the hardcoded explosion damage

 # SBA

 This addon is to the ScreamingBedWars Plugin made by ScreamingSandals, it's made to hypixelify certain elements of the plugin such as store,